evildmp/BrachioGraph/docs/how-to/pantograph.rst

     pg.set_pulse_widths(pin=14, pw=1500)

-1500 µS is the nominal pulse width corresponding to the nominal central or neutral position of most servo motors.
+1500 µs is the nominal pulse width corresponding to the nominal central or neutral position of most servo motors.

 Now attach attach a long horn to the servo, so that you can more easily judge its angles.
 If 0